Economic Growth and Gender Equality: An Analysis Using IMF Data

 Time series analysis allows us to explore how the relationship between GII and GDP change vary across different time periods, accounting for lagged effects.

-Here was a quick summary of the result: * Both GII and GDP change time series were stationary.
+• Both GII and GDP change time series were stationary.

 • Past GII change values significantly influenced cuurent GII change values.